itpplasma/f90wrap/README.md

     This allows opaque references to the
     true Fortran derived type data structures to be passed back and forth between Python and Fortran.
-4.  f2py is used to combine the F90 wrappers and the original compiled functions into a Python extension module (optionally, f2py can be replaced by f2py-f90wrap, a slightly modified version which adds support for exception handling and interruption during exceution of Fortran code).
+4.  **Standard mode (default)**: f2py is used to combine the F90 wrappers and the original compiled functions into a Python extension module (optionally, f2py can be replaced by f2py-f90wrap, a slightly modified version which adds support for exception handling and interruption during exceution of Fortran code).

+    **Direct-C mode (`--direct-c`)**: As an alternative to f2py, the `f90wrap.directc_cgen` package generates C code using the Python C API to call the F90 wrappers directly.
+This eliminates the f2py dependency but requires manual compilation of the generated C code.
-5. The `f90wrap.pywrapgen.PythonWrapperGenerator` class is used to write a thin object-oriented layer on top of the f2py generated wrapper functions which handles conversion between Python object instances and Fortran derived-type variables, converting arguments back and forth automatically.
+5. The `f90wrap.pywrapgen.PythonWrapperGenerator` class is used to write a thin object-oriented layer on top of the f2py (or Direct-C) generated wrapper functions which handles conversion between Python object instances and Fortran derived-type variables, converting arguments back and forth automatically.